The Recognizing and Responding to Suicide Risk for Correctional Facility Clinicians is a skills-based interactive training workshop that includes:

 - Six online, self-paced lessons and a qualifying quiz

 - A two-day face-to-face workshop with a master trainer

 - Unlimited online post-training workshop mentoring and further CE offerings

-Two full days of face-to-face training provides time to gain knowledge and practice skills, using multiple corrections-based case exercises, of importance to everyday clinical practice.
+Two full days of face-to-face training provide time to gain knowledge and practice skills, using multiple corrections-based case exercises, of importance to everyday clinical practice.

 The curriculum is based on a set of 24 core competencies derived from empirical evidence and best practices based on the perspectives and knowledge of a task force comprised of the world’s leading clinical and research experts.

-The RRSR-C training is targeted at clinicians working in jail or prison settings and is designed to increase your Competence and Confidence.
-The RRSR-C training includes content and skills-training specifically designed for correctional mental health professionals.
+The RRSR-C training is targeted at clinicians working in a jail or prison settings and is designed to increase your Competence and Confidence.
+The RRSR-C training includes content and skills training specifically designed for correctional mental health professionals.
 Discussions include working with manipulative individuals and malingered symptoms.

 We offer the results of more than 40 years’ expertise in translating research into clinical practice in the RRSR.